-- Don appropriate PPE. - Gather all required equipment. - Explain procedure and expected outcome to patient/guardian. - Obtain consent (if possible). - Ensure safe practice of medication administration process is utilized. - Remove the top of the vial, or use gauze/ampule cracker to safely crack the ampule and dispose of the top into a sharps container. - If using a vial, clean the top stopper with an alcohol swab. - Draw the dosage of medication using an appropriately sized syringe (using the blunt tip needle if available). - Remove blunt tip needle and attach the atomizer to the syringe. - Zero the medication to the appropriate dosage while being mindful of the direction of any overflow/spray. - □ Confirm the dosage for administration with a competent party, if available.
-Dispose of the ampule/vial and blunt tip needle into a sharps container - □ Visually inspect the patient's nares for obstructions (i.e., blood, mucous, etc.) and suction if required. - Stabilize the patient's head with your non-dominant hand. - Insert the atomizer into a nare and administer the full dose divided equally between the two nares.
+- Don appropriate PPE. - Gather all required equipment. - □ Explain procedure and expected outcome to patient/guardian. - Obtain consent (if possible). - Ensure safe practice of medication administration process is utilized. - Remove the top of the vial, or use gauze/ampule cracker to safely crack the ampule and dispose of the top into a sharps container. - □ If using a vial, clean the top stopper with an alcohol swab. - Draw the dosage of medication using an appropriately sized syringe (using the blunt tip needle if available). - Remove blunt tip needle and attach the atomizer to the syringe. - Q Zero the medication to the appropriate dosage while being mindful of the direction of any overflow/spray. - □ Confirm the dosage for administration with a competent party, if available.
+Dispose of the ampule/vial and blunt tip needle into a sharps container - Usually inspect the patient's nares for obstructions (i.e., blood, mucous, etc.) and suction if required. - Stabilize the patient's head with your non-dominant hand. - Insert the atomizer into a nare and administer the full dose divided equally between the two nares.
 Ensure that you use a reasonable amount of force when depressing the plunger of the syringe, to make sure that the medication is properly atomized. - U Withdraw and dispose of the atomizer and syringe into a sharps container.

-- The maximum recommended volume for intranasal administration is 1 ml per nostril. - Providing half of the dosage into each nare doubles the surface area for absorption allowing for faster absorption. - The atomizer has 0.1 ml of dead space that may need to be considered in dosage calculations. - Failure to depress syringe plunger with adequate force will result in the medication not atomizing properly.
+- The maximum recommended volume for intranasal administration is 1 ml per nostril. - Providing half of the dosage into each nare doubles the surface area for absorption allowing for faster absorption. - □ The atomizer has 0.1 ml of dead space that may need to be considered in dosage calculations.